 The VMDC solution is targeted towards Enterprises building private clouds and Service Providers building public clouds.
 In the public cloud case, the tenant would typically be located remotely and have their own DC resources on site in addition to resources within the cloud.
 In the private case, the tenant could reside locally in another organizational unit logically separated from the IT DC or be located at another facility.

-The VMDC system is built around the Cisco Unified Compute System (UCS), Nexus 1000V virtual switches, Multilayer Director Switch (MDS) storage switches, SAN and NAS storage arrays, Nexus 7000 Aggregation (switching and routing) and Nexus 5000 Access (switching) layers connecting into the Catalyst 6500 Data Center Service Node (DSN), Adaptive Security Appliance (ASA), Application Control Engine (ACE)-based Layer 4 (L4) - Layer 7 (L7) Services layer, and the ASR 9000 and 1000 WAN routers.
+The VMDC system is built around the Cisco Unified Compute System (UCS), Nexus 1000V virtual switches, Multilayer Director Switch (MDS) storage switches, SAN and NAS storage arrays such as NetApp FAS arrays offering NetApp Unified Storage Architecture, Nexus 7000 Aggregation (switching and routing) and Nexus 5000 Access (switching) layers connecting into the Catalyst 6500 Data Center Service Node (DSN), Adaptive Security Appliance (ASA), Application Control Engine (ACE)-based Layer 4 (L4) - Layer 7 (L7) Services layer, and the ASR 9000 and 1000 WAN routers.
 Cloud orchestration is provided by the BMC Cloud Lifecycle Management (CLM) suite, and cloud assurance by the Zenoss Cloud Service Assurance (CSA) suite.
-Figure 1-1 illustrates the functional components of the VMDC solution.
+Figure 1-1 shows the functional components of the VMDC solution:

 Figure 1-1 VMDC System Overview